EXHIBITS & HISTORY

 DeKalb County History

-DeKalb was already organized into militia districts with justices of the Inferior Courts and justices of the peace retained their offices.
+DeKalb was already organized into militia districts with justices of the Inferior Courts and justices of the peace retaining their offices.
 Captains of the militia districts often served as judges and tax collectors for the districts as well.
 Some of these early militia districts included the Diamond District, the Browning District and the Shallowford District.
 The City of Atlanta, in its infancy and until 1853 when Fulton County was created, was entirely in DeKalb County.

 Chief of the industries during the early years in DeKalb were granite quarrying, farming, dairy farming and cotton mills and grain mills.
-Land near the South River produced 1000 or more pounds of cotton per acre, and the county was one of the largest milk producers in the southeast.
+Land near the South River produced 1,000 or more pounds of cotton per acre, and the county was one of the largest milk producers in the southeast.
 Large truck farms supplied vegetables throughout the region.
-Development in DeKalb in the early years was along the rivers and along the railroads from Decatur, east to Stone Mountain and south east to Lithonia.
+Development in DeKalb in the early years was along the rivers and along the railroads from Decatur, east to Stone Mountain and southeast to Lithonia.

 One of the most important periods in DeKalb County occurred after World War II.
 The county grew tremendously, due to equal parts good planning and proximity to Atlanta.
 When the General Motors plant opened in Doraville 1947, our county became the epicenter for the Ranch House boom in Georgia.
 The dairy land all around this county provided the ample space we needed to begin suburban sprawl.
 Much of the pivotal planning was done under the leadership of Scott Candler, Sr., who was the sole DeKalb Commissioner during this time period.

 Today DeKalb County is the fourth largest county in Georgia with over 757,000 residents.
 It is home to Clarkston, the most diverse square mile in America and countless gems that add to its character and rich history.